marize98/terraform-aws-eks/README.md

 # About

-This repository contains terraform templates to deploy an EKS cluster on AWS.
-The templates would roll out:
+This repository contains terraform files to provision an EKS cluster on AWS.
+It would roll out:
 - An EKS Cluster
 - A Worker Node
 - Auto-scaling for worker node
 - A VPC

-Templates:
+Files:

 1.  [main.tf](./main.tf) provisions a Worker Nodes, Kubernetes & Helm providers using the AWS EKS Module.
 2.  [resources.tf](./resources.tf) provisions resources like, namespaces and role bindings.